 - If enacted, Initiated Measure 26 would establish a medical marijuana program for patients diagnosed with serious health conditions.
 With a recommendation from their doctor, a patient would be able to register for the program.
 It would also establish a system of dispensaries overseen by the Department of Health and require laboratory testing to ensure product safety.

-- “More than 70 percent” of voters said they plan to vote in favor of Measure 26.
+- No Way on A: “More than 70 percent” of voters said they plan to vote in favor of Measure 26.
 June 2020 (Source)

 Joe Biden (Democrat)